Developing sustainable municipal waste services

-Conditions for effective and efficient waste management in Kosovo have been greatly improved.
-An enabling legal framework has been created, municipal waste management plans drafted in the majority of municipalities and first steps taken in implementing operational plans.
+The conditions for effective and efficient waste management in Kosovo have been improved greatly.
+An enabling legal framework has been created, municipal waste management plans drafted in the majority of municipalities and first steps taken towards implementing operational plans.
 The required infrastructure in partner municipalities has been improved.
-A growing understanding of modern waste management at municipal level and among citizens has led to a reduction in both environmental pollution and health risks.
+A growing understanding of modern waste management at the municipal level and among citizens has led to a reduction in both environmental pollution and health risks.

-There has also been a recognisable improvement in the capacities of the partners to communicate and cooperate across a wide range of topics.
+There has also been a recognisable improvement in the capacities of the partners, including their ability to communicate and cooperate across a wide range of topics.
 Municipalities are paving the way for further cooperation and for sharing experiences and learning from one another.
-For example, a forum has been set up, in which municipal leaders and representatives of ministries meet regularly to share information and views on technical, legal and policy issues.
+For example, a forum has been set up in which municipal leaders and representatives of ministries meet regularly to share information and views on technical, legal and policy issues.